gabrielenava/DynaSoRS/README.md

 ## Installation and usage

-**If all the required dependencies are correctly installed and configured**, it is just necessary to clone this repository on your pc.
+If all the required dependencies are correctly installed and configured, it is just necessary to clone this repository on your pc.

 ## Mantainer